cylc/cylc-flow/doc/src/suite-config.rst

 """"""""""""""

-For cycling tasks the graph section heading defines a sequence of cycle points for which the subsequent graph section is valid. :ref:`Figure X <fig-test2>` shows a small suite of cycling tasks.
+For cycling tasks the graph section heading defines a sequence of cycle points for which the subsequent graph section is valid. :num:`fig-test2` shows a small suite of cycling tasks.

 ..
 Need to use a 'container' directive to get centered image with